miem215/Hierarchical-Autonomy-4DoF/README.md

 The system is designed to track a target coordinate while proactively dodging a dynamic, swinging obstacle, demonstrating advanced optimal control and state estimation in a simulated hardware environment.

+## Motivation & Project Evolution

+This project evolved through several high-level modifications to bridge the gap between a basic robotic simulation and a realistic, hardware-ready control architecture:

+* **Kinematic Upgrade (3-DOF to 4-DOF):** The manipulator was upgraded from 3 to 4 degrees of freedom.
+This added kinematic redundancy is crucial; it allows the arm to maintain a positional lock on the target while simultaneously contorting its internal posture to dodge intermediate obstacles.
+* **Dynamic Environments:** The project transitioned from static spatial waypoints to a highly dynamic environment by introducing a continuously swinging obstacle.
+This necessitated the shift to real-time Nonlinear Model Predictive Control (NMPC) to proactively predict and recalculate safe trajectories on the fly.
+* **Sim-to-Real State Estimation:** To simulate physical hardware limitations, pristine simulation data was intentionally corrupted with Gaussian noise.
+An Unscented Kalman Filter (UKF) was implemented from scratch to clean this sensor data before feeding it to the NMPC, mimicking the exact pipeline required for real-world hardware encoders.
+* **Whole-Body Collision Awareness:** The collision constraints evolved from simple "end-effector-only" checking to a planar whole-body force field.
+Virtual nodes are now mathematically calculated along the arm's links to prevent intermediate joints (like the elbow or wrist) from clipping the obstacle.

 ## Design Justification & Computational Profiling

 To ensure this controller is viable for physical hardware deployment, specific algorithmic trade-offs were made to prioritize **real-time execution (50Hz)**: